cfpb/design-manual/ui-toolkit/isocons.md

 ---
 layout: page
 title: Isocons
+category: UI toolkit
 published: true
 ---

 Isocons are visually sophisticated graphics, with more detail than a flat icon.
 By using an isometric view and arrows, isocons are able to go beyond simply showing objects and can indicate important actions and transactions.

 ![Graph Isocon](/design-manual/assets/img/isocons/Isocons.png "Graph Isocon")